PumpkinPaul/RiptideFNATank/README.md

 # Riptide FNA Tank
-An FNA Game using networked client / server multiplayer.
+An FNA Game featuring a networked client / server multiplayer model using the Riptide network library.

 ## Overview

 A short demo project of the Atari classic, Tank - highlighting three core concepts:
 - A simple 2d game based on the **FNA Framework** low level game library - no Unity or Godot here.
-- A **pure** ECS for the world / entity management
+- A **pure** ECS for the world / entity management.
-- A **client / server** networked multiplayer element
+- A **client / server** networked multiplayer element.

 ### ECS